gomezlucas/framer-motion-react/pizzajoint/README.md

 # Framer Motion (for React)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It shows examples of the different kind of animations from the React Library
+It shows examples of the different animations in the React Library

 ## Screen